 - No driving and using your smartphone whether by voice or text.

-- Don’t accept calls or text while you’re speaking to someone else.
+- Don’t accept phone calls or text messages while you’re speaking to someone else.

 - Turn your ringer to silent or vibrate when you’re with other people who might be disturbed by a call.